 Spider Mites on Houseplants: How to Spot and Get Rid of Them

 Spider mites are one of the most destructive houseplant pests, partly because they are so small that most people do not notice them until the plant is already struggling.
 Catching them early makes the difference between a quick fix and losing the plant.
+They are not insects but arachnids, more closely related to spiders, which is why insecticides aimed at bugs often miss them.

 How to spot them